 The project coordinator ensures the project contract is established between the artist and the school council.
 They promote and support the project and act as the liaison between the artist, project participants and the school community.

 They monitor the progress of the project, the setting for the artist, and achievement of project outcomes and attend to problems or variations.

 At the completion of the project the coordinator prepares and submits an evaluation report and acquittal statement.

 When your project ends

-When the project is finished the school must give all of the following to the project coordinator:
+When the project is finished the school must submit all of the following: